McKenzieNeuro/McKenzieLab/README.md

 - [x] Implement file I/O for reading from binary files
   - [x] Bullet proof with tests
   - [ ] Test compare output with matlab scripts
-- [ ] Figure out how to connect to Azure blob storage via the API
+- [x] Figure out how to connect to Azure blob storage via the API
 - [ ] Figure out how to put this pipeline onto the Azure cloud
+  - [x] create VM and ssh into it
+  - [ ] DEBUG: read and write to blob storage unit via python azure api fromt he VM
+  - [ ] access and manipulate data in the blob storage from the azure api dexterously (i.e. run IHKApy code over the connection)
 - [ ] Implement featurizing module
 - [ ] Implement train model module
 - [ ] Generate docs